unix/simpler-paper/examples/1_quickstart.md

 # init
 paper i

-# don't forget to add some markdown files.
+# dont forget to add some markdown files.
 # build to html
 paper build